 First thing, Passover is the true holiday from the bible.
-Jesus’ last supper was the Passover cedar, and Jesus rose on the day of the First Fruits offering.
-He called himself the bread of life (John 6:32-40) which is a reference to unleavened bread.
-Leaven is often used as an analogy for sin (Gal 5:7-10, 1 Cor 5:5-7), so Jesus is saying that he is a sinless person, which sets him apart from the rest of humanity like unleavened bread (matza) is distinguished from leavened bread (chametz).
-Passover points to Jesus’ blood being the agent that liberates believers from sin and removes their leaven saving them from the consequences of sin which is death.
+Jesus’ last supper was the Passover cedar, and Jesus rose on the day of the First Fruits offering which is received after the sabbath following Passover (Lev 23:9-14).
+Jesus called himself the bread of life (John 6:32-40) which is a reference to unleavened bread.
+Leaven is often used as an analogy for sin (Gal 5:7-10, 1 Cor 5:5-7), so Jesus is saying that he is a sinless person, which sets him apart from the rest of humanity.
+This is just like how unleavened bread (matzah) is distinguished from leavened bread (chametz).
+Passover points to Jesus’ blood being the agent that liberates believers from sin and removes their leaven, saving them from the consequences of sin which is death.
 Just like how God spared the firstborn sons of Israel from the final plague with the blood of lambs on the doorpost, because of Jesus’ blood we are spared condemnation for our sins.
-In addition, the Israelites were instructed to eat the Passover lamb without leaving anything behind, burning up anything that isn’t eaten.
+In addition, the Israelites were instructed to eat the Passover lamb without leaving anything behind and burning up anything that wasn’t eaten.
 (Ex 12:10, Ex 23:18).
 This is like how God’s presence inside of believers (the holy spirit), purifies them daily by burning away sin (or yeast) and making them like Jesus, the unleavened bread.
-Lastly, the Israelites had to eat the lamb without breaking its bones (Exodus 12:46, Num 9:12, Ps 34:20), which points to the fact Jesus, was crucified without breaking any bones (John 16:26).
+Lastly, the Israelites had to eat the lamb without breaking its bones (Exodus 12:46, Num 9:12, Ps 34:20), which is connected to the fact that Jesus, was crucified without breaking any bones according to John 19:36.
 With all that being said it is not sinful to celebrate Easter when it is put in a biblical context and points to Jesus alone.
 Rabbits and eggs have nothing to do with Passover so those things are not necessary and for some believers, those things are considered sinful because of their pagan origins, much like Santa Claus and pine trees on Christmas.
-Eggs were adopted by early Christians because of their association with phoenix legends, and the Phoenix “rises” from the ashes like Christ rose from the dead.
-It seems more like cultural appropriation rather than pagan worship.
+Early Christians adopted eggs because of their association with phoenix legends, and the Phoenix is known for “rising” from the ashes, just like how Christ “rose” from the dead.
+So it seems more like cultural appropriation rather than pagan worship.
 Pagans worshipped everything under the sun, including the sun, so it’s really hard to find anything that wasn’t worshipped by somebody in history.

 Our word ”Easter” comes from the Saxons and is similar to the German cognate “ostern”, which is derived from the old Teutonic form of “auferstehn”, which means resurrection.
 English is a Germanic language meaning its main words are derived from German.
 So Easter coming from the German word Ostern makes sense.
-Ishtar, Astarte, and other names are Babylonian and are a part of the Akkadian language and Semitic language family, not the German one.
+Ishtar, Astarte, and other names are Babylonian and are a part of the Akkadian language which is in the Semitic language family, not the Germanic one, so this connection to Ishtar is a false connection.
 In Hebrew, Passover (The Festival of Unleavened Bread) is called Pesach (פֶסַח).
-This is transliterated into the Greek word Páscha (Πάσχα).
-It maintains the form Pascha in Latin, so Latin-based languages and a few others, refer to the holiday Easter with a transliterated form of Pascha.
+This is transliterated into the Greek word Páscha (Πάσχα) which carries over to Latin as the same word.
+So Latin-based languages and a few others, refer to the holiday Easter with a transliterated form of Pascha.
 In Latin languages: Portuguese it’s Páscoa, Italian is Pasqua, in Spanish it’s Pascua, and in French it’s Pâques.
-There are other non-Latin Languages like Finnish (Pääsiäinen), Dutch (Pasen), and Indonesian (Paskah) that also use variants of Pascha.
-English and German use Easter/Ostern to refer to the celebration of the Resurrection.
-There are other languages that use the native word for resurrection to describe easter, like Serbian (Uskrs or Vaskrs), Vietnamese(lễ Phục sinh), Chinese(Fùhuó Jié/复活节), and Korean(Buhwalchol/부활절).
+Other non-Latin Languages like Finnish (Pääsiäinen), Dutch (Pasen), and Indonesian (Paskah) also use variants of Pascha.
+English and German use Easter/Ostern to refer to the celebration of the Resurrection of Christ.
+Some other languages also use their native word for resurrection to describe easter, like Serbian (Uskrs or Vaskrs), Vietnamese(lễ Phục sinh), Chinese(Fùhuó Jié/复活节), and Korean(Buhwalchol/부활절).
 These are the native words for the “rise” or “resurrection” in these languages.

-As for the English translations of Pesach in the Bible, John Wycliffe, the earliest translator to publish a complete New Testament in English (1382), translated from the Latin Vulgate, Pascha to Pask.
+As for the English translations of Pesach in the Bible, there was a process involving many different bible translators over a few hundred years.
+John Wycliffe, the earliest translator to publish a complete New Testament in English (1382), translated from the Latin Vulgate, Pascha to Pask.
 In addition, when Martin Luther translated the Bible into German (New Testament in 1522), he used the word Oster to refer to Passover.
-Lastly, William Tyndale who translated the new testament into English from Greek (1525) uses the word “ester” to refer to the Passover.
+Lastly, William Tyndale who translated the New Testament into English from Greek (1525) uses the word “ester” to refer to the Passover.
 He coined the term Passover to describe how God “passed over” the houses marked with the blood of the lamb (Exodus 12).
+Ester and Oster are both based on the root word aus which is used for shine, dawn, and east.
 The usage of “ester” was retained in the 1534 revision of the New Testament.
 Later the “a” was added to “ester” and it became Easter.
 Luther and Tyndale were the first to use a translation of Pascha into a different word rather than transliteration from it.

-One final note, the First Fruits celebration occurred during the week-long Passover celebration.
-The celebration of First Fruits is the first day after the Passover Sabbath, which means this was the day Jesus rose from the dead (Matt.
+One final note, the First Fruits offering occurred during the week-long Passover celebration and takes place on the first day after the Passover Sabbath, which means this was the day Jesus rose from the dead (Matt.
 28:1-10).
 Paul tells us that Christ is the “first fruit” of those who will be raised from the dead (1 Cor 15:20-23).
 Passover was the 14th day of the first month of the Hebrew calendar (Lev.
-23:4-8), then the next day was the beginning of the seven-day Pesach (Festival of Unleavened Bread).
+23:4-8), and then the next day was the beginning of the seven-day Pesach (Festival of Unleavened Bread).
 This was the day Jesus was crucified (Good Friday).
 The first and seventh days of Pesach were Sabbaths.
 The First Fruits celebration was on the first day after the first Pesach sabbath (Lev 23:9-14), according to Pharisaic tradition, but the First Fruits was given after the weekly Sabbath for Sadduceeic tradition.
-Since Sadducees were the ruling party in the first century, the official First Fruits celebration was on the 17th day (Sunday) because it is after the weekly sabbath (Saturday).
+Since Sadducees were the ruling party in the first century, the official First Fruits celebration was on the 17th day (Sunday) because it was after the weekly sabbath (Saturday).
 Different sects of Jews had different days for Passover, this may explain why the gospel of John has Passover happen a day after the other Gospels because he is referencing the national Passover (Sadducees) as opposed to the sectarian Passover (Pharisees).
-Pentecost occurred fifty days after that Sabbath (Lev 23:15-16) so the first of those days started at First Fruits.
+Pentecost occurred fifty days after that Sabbath (Lev 23:15-16) so the first of those 50 days counting down to Pentecost started with First Fruits.
+This means the resurrection inited a 50-day count down until the holy spirit distribution on Pentecost in Acts ch.
+2.

 Sources: